SarahMestiri/RecommenderSystems/README.md

 Some of the most accurate methods used in recommender systems are based on model-based techniques in general, and one of the most effective methods among them is **latent factor models**.

+#### Latent Factor Models
+Latent Factor Models leverage dimensionality reduction methods in order to estimate the ratings matrix.
+It uses the fact of high correlation between rows and columns of the ratings matrix which results in the approximation by a ***low-rank matrix*** and it's possible to obtain the fully specified low-rank matrix because of the redundancies in the data, even with a smaller subset of the original ratings matrix.

 ### Building a recommender system using collaborative filtering (with Resources)